|

 The cosmic microwave background

-Another essential concept to understand is that of the cosmic microwave background, which is the “relic” of the first photons emitted after the Big Bang.
-This light dates back to about 380,000 years after the event, creating a kind of imprint that we can still perceive today.
+Another essential concept to understand is that of the cosmic microwave background, which is the “remnant” of the first photons emitted after the Big Bang.
+This light dates back to about 380,000 years after the event, creating a sort of imprint that we can still perceive today.
 Beyond this luminous imprint, the universe is opaque, further limiting our observations and understanding of what lies beyond.

 The timeless growth of the universe

 Astronomers estimate that the size of the universe is at least 96 billion light-years, and it could be even larger.
 In one billion years, measurements will allow us to see up to 14.8 billion light-years, giving us insight into even more distant astronomical distances.
-The infinity of these distances prompts reflection on our place in the cosmos.
+The infinity of these distances leads us to reflect on our place in the cosmos.

 The challenges of exploration

-It is also imperative to note that the limitations of our vision depend not only on distance but also on available technology.
-Instruments such as the Hubble telescope have revolutionized our ability to observe the universe, opening the door to a better understanding of galaxies, exoplanets, and various cosmic phenomena.
+It is also imperative to note that the limitations of our vision depend not only on distance but also on the technology available.
+Instruments like the Hubble telescope have revolutionized our ability to observe the universe, opening the door to a better understanding of galaxies, exoplanets, and various cosmic phenomena.

 The inaccessibility of unexplored regions

-Behind the cosmic horizon lies what could be called the non-observable universe, a territory of space-time that we have not yet been able to explore.
-This region is fully enveloped in a veil of enigmas, as it is unsuitable for traditional measurements, sparking a drive for exploration among scientists.
+Behind the cosmic horizon lies what could be called the non-observable universe, a realm of spacetime that we have not yet been able to explore.
+This area is entirely shrouded in a veil of mysteries, as it is unsuitable for traditional measurements, thus prompting scientific exploration.
 What lies on the other side?
 Galaxies?
-Exoplanets that could one day harbor life?
+Exoplanets that could one day host life?

-Finally, it is captivating to know that when we observe the universe, we are not only seeing space but also the past.
-Indeed, every star we look at today tells us a story that spans millions, even billions of years.
-Each point of light is a witness to a bygone time, making observation not merely an act of learning but also a true exploration of time.
+Finally, it is captivating to know that when we observe the universe, we do not only see space but also the past.
+Indeed, every star we look at today tells us a story that spans millions, even billions, of years.
+Each point of light is a witness to a bygone time, making observation not only an act of learning but also a true exploration of time.

 The limits of the observable universe